srikavin/BookKeeper/README.md

 ###### *Balasmiq mockup was used to design wireframes and aid in planning*
 More planning images can be found [here](readme_assets/mockup).
 These planning documents were modified when I discovered a more elegant solution during development.

-#### Technologies Used
-* Gluon Scenebuilder - used to quickly create JavaFX layouts
-* IntelliJ IDEA - used to write Java code efficiently and quickly
-* Java 8 - used to write efficient and robust code
-* JavaFX - used to create general UI layout
-* Git - used for version control
-* Skeleton - used in application help for styling
-* Adobe Illustrator - used to customize and design application icons
-* HTML & CSS - used to create application help

 ### Technical Documentation
 Documentation (javadocs) can be found inside javadocs or [here](javadoc/index.html)

-### About
-Written by Srikavin Ramkumar for the FBLA Coding and Programming Competition.